Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Experiments

 \section{Experiments}

-We evaluate TTGS on OGBench~\citep{ogbench_park2025} using three strong offline GCRL baselines from the benchmark: QRL, GCIQL, and HIQL~\citep{tongzhouw2023qrl,park2024hiqlofflinegoalconditionedrl}.
-For each dataset we compare the success rate of the frozen base policy with and without TTGS.
-Each dataset contains five tasks.
+We evaluate TTGS on OGBench~\citep{ogbench_park2025} using three strong offline GCRL baselines provided by the benchmark: QRL, GCIQL, and HIQL~\citep{tongzhouw2023qrl,park2024hiqlofflinegoalconditionedrl}.
+Additionally, we include SAW~\citep{zhou2025flattening} and OTA~\citep{ota2025} to broaden the evaluation.
+For each dataset, we compare the success rate of the frozen base policy with and without TTGS across five base learners.
 Every task is evaluated with 50 rollouts, and we report the mean and standard deviation over eight random seeds.
 In tables, methods within 95\% of the best mean are bolded, and cases where TTGS exceeds its corresponding base learner are underlined.
 All base agents are trained with the public OGBench code using default hyperparameters, and TTGS is applied post hoc without any changes to training.

 \paragraph{Datasets} OGBench provides offline datasets for GCRL, including locomotion domains that test long-horizon and hierarchical reasoning~\citep{ogbench_park2025}.
 We use \texttt{pointmaze}, \texttt{antmaze}, and \texttt{humanoidmaze} with \texttt{medium}, \texttt{large}, and \texttt{giant} mazes and three data-collection regimes: \texttt{navigate} uses a noisy expert reaching random goals, \texttt{stitch} consists of short trajectories that require trajectory stitching, and \texttt{explore} contains random exploratory rollouts (available only for \texttt{antmaze}).
 For \texttt{antmaze} and \texttt{humanoidmaze}, \texttt{visual} variants with pixel-based observations are also available.